-This being rehabilitation work limited to dam area only with localised impacts which can be managed by implementing standard ESMP, environment quality monitoring is not required, except for visual inspections.
-These requirements are indicative and can be altered and modified as per project components and activities proposed.
+This being rehabilitation work limited to dam area only with localised impacts which can be managed by implementing standard ESMP, environment quality monitoring is not required.
+However, keeping in view that dam is located within protected area (wildlife sanctuary), environmental quality monitoring will be carried out.